-On the way to a digitalised workplace, many European companies across sectors find themselves struggling with a shortage of digitally competent talent.
-This shortage, affecting all business ranks, prevents the European industry from accessing the full potential of advanced technologies (e.g. artificial intelligence, HPC, 3D printing).
-In this context, the modernisation of academic and vocational programmes are areas of vital importance if Europe is to position itself as a global power.
+On the way to a digitalised workplace, European companies across sectors often find themselves struggling with a shortage of digitally competent talents which prevents the European industry from accessing the full potential of advanced technologies (e.g. artificial intelligence, HPC, 3D printing).
+In this context, the modernisation of academic programmes is of vital importance if Europe is to position itself as a global power.

 - How can industry and academia collaborate to tackle the digital skills gap in Europe?

 12:45 - Welcome by the Sorbonne University & brief overview of the Sorbonne Centre for Artificial Intelligence

 13:00 - Dealing with the ‘new oil’